perlatomdpi/Choose-GPU/README.md

-# Choose-GPU
+# GPU-computatioin
-What GPU do you need in Deep Learning.
+1 - What GPU do you need in Deep Learning.
+2 - python code with accellerated GPU.